pulumi-pequod/pequod-mlc-stackmgmt/README.md

 ## Publish the SDKs
 ### Typescript
-Pequod uses an AWS CodeArtifact repo for TS SDKs.
+Pequod uses AWS CodeArtifact repo for TS SDKs.

 To publish to the codeartifact repo:
 * cd to the `sdk/nodejs/bin` folder
 * run `aws codeartifact login --tool npm --region us-east-2 --repository pequod-codeartifact-repo --domain pequod-codeartifact-domain`
 * Run `npm publish` to push the module to the artifactory.`

-To use in code, `import { StackSettings } from "@pequod/stackmgmt";`
+Refer to the `pequod-templates` repo for `package.json` and code examples of how to use this package.

 ### Python
-TBD
+Pequod currently uses github versioning to distribute python packages.
+The build process above sets things up for this.

+Refer to the `pequod-templates` repo for `requirements.txt` and code examples of how to use this package.

 ### .NET
 TBD